fortinet-fortisoar/solution-pack-lateral-movement-and-vpn-breach-response/README.md

     - 02 - Use Case - Lateral Movement & VPN Breach Response(2):

-        Following is a list of playbooks under “02 - Use Case - Lateral Movement & VPN Breach Response” collection
+        Following is a list of playbooks under "02 - Use Case - Lateral Movement & VPN Breach Response" collection

     |**Playbook Name**|**Description**|
     | :- | :- |
     |Generate - FortiDeceptor Alerts for Lateral Movement | Generate Alert from FortiDeceptor CEF|
     |Investigate Lateral Movement & VPN Breach Detection | Investigates a FortiDeceptor Malicious IP Lateral Movement and performs containment and remediation tasks if a breach is detected.|

      **Warning:** It is recommended to clone these Playbooks before any customizations to avoid loss of information while upgrading the Solution Pack.